bcgov/cas-ciip-portal/docs/developer-guide.md

 ```
 ## Testing

-Tests on the database uses pg_prove, make sure pgtap is installed to run them or install with `sudo apt install libtap-parser-sourcehandler-pgtap-perl`.
+Tests on the database uses pg_prove, make sure pgtap is installed to run them or install with `make install pgtap` or `sudo apt install libtap-parser-sourcehandler-pgtap-perl`.

 ## Pre-commit hooks